natmegsweden/meeg_course/tutorial_04a_dipole_fitting.md

 ## Two-dipole models

 Do a dipole fit again for the late ERF component by changing `cfg.latency = late_latency` and rerun the code.
+You may also want to adjust zlim.

 Plot measures versus predicted topographies again.
 See if you get the same result as below: